 Passenger Terry McCormack gives her account of what happened and describes her first impressions of the hijacker when he boarded the plane and sat next to her and her daughter.

 He looked like a very prosperous business man...
 He was very polite to us...
 We didn't suspect anything.

-A RTÉ News report by Eddie Barrett broadcast on 3 May 1981.
+An RTÉ News report broadcast on 3 May 1981.
 The reporter is by Eddie Barrett.